Updated: Apr 26

 10) We need light to see.
 Attach interesting stickers to the inner side of an empty shoe box. close it with tape and poke a hole at the side.
 Invite the children to peek inside and try to identify what they see.
 They will be very engaged but will find it difficult to see the stickers.
 Invite them to peek inside again lighting the hole with a flashlight.
 Scientists today can see deeper into the universe trying to detect life.
 Invite students to explore how telescopes are evolving.

-You’re most welcome to check out my STEAM learning resources.
+You’re most welcome to check out my best STEAM and social emotional learning book!

 The insights in this blog post are based on the National Geographic articles: 1) Why Leonardo da Vinci’s Brilliance Endures, 500 Years after his death.